-SANTA BARBARA, Calif. – UCSB student-athletes packed IV Theater on Thursday night for the Sixth Annual SB Awards, the year-end awards ceremony that celebrates the past year for UCSB Athletics by highlighting the best performances by Gaucho athletes, coaches, and teams.
+SANTA BARBARA, Calif. – UCSB student-athletes packed IV Theater on Thursday night for the Seventh Annual SB Awards, the year-end awards ceremony that celebrates the past year for UCSB Athletics by highlighting the best performances by Gaucho athletes, coaches, and teams.

 The theme of the night was Gauchos Got Talent!, showcasing live performances from student-athletes throughout the show.